-Data Source: Ministry of Forests, Lands and Natural Resource Operations Major Projects Office; Data analysis by Ministry of Energy and Mines.
+Data Source: Ministry of Forests, Lands and Natural Resource Operations Major Projects Office; Data analysis by Ministry of Energy, Mines and Natural Gas.

-1 Annual targets are cumulative.
+1 Annual targets are discrete (not cumulative).
 The BC Jobs Plan committed to 8 new mines and 9 expansions to existing by 2015.
-The second part of the measure was changed to "Number of expansions to existing mines," in order to better reflect the language of the BC Jobs Plan..
+The second part of the measure was changed to "Number of expansions to existing mines," in order to better reflect the language of the BC Jobs Plan.

-2 Canada Starts Here: The BC Jobs Plan was released September 22, 2011.

-This performance measure is shared with the Ministry of Energy and Mines.
-The annual targets support commitments in the BC Jobs Plan to see, in concert with the private sector, a total of eight new mines in operation and nine expansions to existing mines in place by 2015.
-The performance targets have both been changed from annual counts to cumulative numbers achieved since the release of the BC Jobs Plan.
-By modifying targets in this way, the performance measure more accurately reflects the two ministries' performance.
+This performance measure is shared with the Ministry of Energy, Mines and Natural Gas.
+The annual targets support commitments from the BC Jobs Plan to see, in concert with the private sector, a total of eight new mines and nine expansions to existing mines by 2015.
+The target for total 'Number of expansions to existing mines' remains at six for the two years 2012/13 and 2013/14; however, the year in which the expansions are forecast to occur has been adjusted.
+These changes are the result of the challenges in predicting the actual timing of mine expansions which are determined by various factors, including market conditions.
 A major project, such as a mine, can create hundreds of jobs throughout its lifecycle.
 Selecting mining projects as an indicator, the measure can help the Ministry assess the transparency and predictability of the regulatory review process for major projects.

-Recent growth in the number of major projects, and the need to meet legal responsibilities for First

-Nations consultation associated with regulatory decisions, necessitated a system-wide approach for project management.
+Recent growth in the number of major projects, and the need to meet legal responsibilities for First Nations consultation associated with regulatory decisions, necessitated a system-wide approach for project management.
 In response the Ministry created a Major Projects Office with overarching project coordination, effective project management and accountable leadership on major projects.
 The Ministry is working collaboratively with other natural resource agencies to identify opportunities to improve the delivery of natural resource sector major projects within the context of existing regulatory review processes.